harleydutton/tabula-rasa/sections/skills and attributes/Skills.md

 	- you can take any skills listed on the [[Setting Document]] at [[Downtime]] or [[Character Creation]] for 1 [[Experience]] per the [[Linear Scaling]] chart.
 	- [[New Content Negotiation|Negotiate New Content]] with your storyteller to get new skills added to the [[Setting Document]].
 	- Skills can be learned from sources in the story.
 If a skill is fairly simple or if a character is fairly dedicated they can learn it on their own.

----

-examples:
+- examples
 	- pickpocketing, pyromancy, intimidation, stealth, clairvoyance, blocking, surgery, driving, necromancy, swordsmanship, necromancy, seduction, piloting, lock picking, lying
 	- counterexample: a skill is something a character can do and more importantly fail at. casting waterbreathing spell vs breathing under water with gills.